NWChemEx/TAMM/dox/TensorConstruction.md

 Tensor T_1{};
 ```

-> 2. vector of say length 10
+> 2. vector of length 10

 ```c++
 // Create an index space of length 10